 Throughout your case, our legal team will be available for advice, guidance, and comfort as you navigate the litigation system.
 If at any point you discover additional information or evidence that might be relevant to your case, let us know and we will act accordingly.

 Now is your time to receive compensation and some measure of justice that, hopefully, will support your healing process.

 This is Your Time for Justice as a Victim of Church Sex Abuse

-Let a Long Island, NY church sex abuse lawyer help you file your claim against your abuser and the institution that covered up your abuse.
-Our multilingual staff stand ready to help you in English, Spanish, Greek, Bengali, Tamil, or Kannada, and our compassionate legal team will guide you to the resolution for which you have waited so patiently.
+Let a lawyer from our team serving Long Island, New York, help you file a claim against your abuser and the church institution that covered up your sexual abuse.
+Our multilingual staff stands ready to help you in English, Spanish, Greek, Bengali, Tamil, or Kannada, and our compassionate legal team will guide you to the resolution for which you have waited so patiently.

-Call Friedman & Simon, L.L.P. today at 516-932-0400, so we can avail ourselves of this moment of clarity regarding child sexual abuse and pursue your claim with urgent priority.
+Call Friedman & Simon, L.L.P., today, so we can avail ourselves of this moment of clarity regarding child sexual abuse and pursue your claim with urgent priority.